-For example, if all disbursements in a small nonprofit are reviewed for application of exempt purpose and appropriateness, authorized separately by the board, recorded in the minutes by the secretary, supported with invoices approved by the president, and paid by checks signed by the treasurer and one other officer, the number of these transactions to be reviewed can be minimized.
+For example, if all disbursements in a small NPO are reviewed for application of exempt purpose and appropriateness, authorized separately by the board, recorded in the minutes by the secretary, supported with invoices approved by the president and paid by checks signed by the treasurer and one other officer, the number of these transactions to be reviewed can be minimized.
 Nevertheless, the team would be required to satisfy itself that the internal control procedures outlined above were actually both documented in a procedures manual and being followed.
-If the nonprofit has a strong internal control environment, it will design tests of controls called "control tests" to verify the existence of internal control procedures and see if they are designed and operating effectively.
+If the NPO has a strong internal control environment, it will design tests of controls which are called "compliance tests."
+These tests of controls are designed to verify the existence of the internal control procedures and if they are placed in operation on a consistent basis.

-When a nonprofit does not have a good system of internal control, it is extremely difficult to determine that all transactions have been properly recorded.
+When an NPO does not have a good system of internal control, it is extremely difficult to determine that all transactions have been properly recorded.
 Under these circumstances, substantive tests should be performed.
 These tests are designed to identify errors or irregularities directly affecting the accuracy of balances.
-For example, executives of nonprofits have been known to inflate nonprofit incomes by failing to record all expenses or by manipulating performance metrics and misclassifying undesirable management expenses as desirable program expenses.
-Checking cash disbursements in the months following the end of the accrual period might uncover expenses and even campaign donations that should be reassigned to the audit period.
+For example, executives of NPOs have been known to inflate the NPO incomes by failing to record all expenses, or by manipulating performance metrics and misclassifying undesirable management expenses as desirable program expenses.
+Checking cash disbursements in the months following the end of the accural period might uncover expenses and even campaign donations that should be reassigned to the audit period.